Skip to main content

 Creating an OAuth application

 Navigate to Settings > Apps in your Privy dashboard and create a new application.
-You’ll choose a name, and the application will automatically be granted both contacts_read and contacts_write scopes.
+You’ll choose a name and select which scopes the application should have access to.
+By default, no scopes are assigned.
 When the application is created, the dashboard displays the client secret once.
 Copy it immediately — you won’t be able to view it again.
 If you lose it, you can regenerate a new secret from the application’s settings.

 Getting an access token